open-contracting/infrastructure/docs/reference/schema.md

 ## Sub-schemas

 This section lists each sub-schema in the OC4IDS schema.
+Sub-schemas are parts of the schema that are represented as objects in OC4IDS data.
 Some sub-schemas are referenced from multiple places in the schema.

 ### ContractingProcess
 `ContractingProcess` is defined as: